MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

     >conda activate azurequantum
     >```

 1. Install the `azure-quantum` package using pip.
+If you already have a version of `azure-quantum` installed, use the `--upgrade` flag.

     ```shell
-    pip install azure-quantum[qiskit]
+    pip install --upgrade azure-quantum[qiskit]
     ```

 1. Start your favorite code editor or interactive Python tool, such as [VS Code](https://code.visualstudio.com/docs/python/jupyter-support-py), [Jupyter](https://jupyter.readthedocs.io/en/latest/content-quickstart.html) or [iPython](https://ipython.readthedocs.io/en/stable/interactive/tutorial.html).